georgian-io/GAL/Prompting Tools & Techniques/rag.md

 Solution:
 ```

 Ideally, this step should include instructions to the model, either via a system prompt or in the prompt itself.
-These instructions should specify any rules the LLM should follow, how it should structure its responses, how to handle certain scenarios etc.
+These instructions should specify any rules the LLM should follow, how it should structure its responses, how to handle certain scenarios etc. In any case, the augmented prompt is then sent to the LLM and the corresponding response can then be sent back to the user.

 # 5. Common Issues